some-things/kbk/README.md

 ##### My pod is crashing or otherwise unhealthy

-First, take a look at the logs of the current container:
+Take a look at the logs of the current container:

 ```sh
 kbk logs <pod-name>